Dr Andrew Logan Wellington Eye Centre

 Dry eyes are very common in the first few months after having laser eye surgery.
 This is because there is a temporary decrease in tear production, due to reduced corneal sensation which occurs as a result of the surgery.
 This is usually more of an issue after LASIK than after SMILE or PRK.
 For the first six months or so after your surgery, your eyes may feel unusually dry as they heal, but in almost all cases the problem will resolve after 6 to 12 months.

 Managing dry eyes usually involves the regular use of artificial tears.
 Taking an Omega 3 oil supplement, such as Krill oil, can be very helpful.
-Some people may need to have temporary plugs placed in their tear ducts to slow drainage of tears from the surface of the eyes.
-Finally, treatment of any blepharitis (eyelid inflammation) may be started if more simple treatment measures are not sufficient.
-Dry eyes can reduce the quality of your vision so it is important to manage it following surgery.
+Some people may need to have temporary plugs placed in their tear ducts to slow the drainage of tears from the surface of the eyes.
+Other treatment options include Low-Level Light Therapy, also known as LLLT.

 Glare and halos

-Many people who have had laser eye surgery experience glare and halos at night in the first few weeks after their surgery, but these days it is very uncommon for this to be a longer-term problem.
-Glare and halos is when street lights and headlights at night appear brighter and larger than usual or appear to have a ring around the light source.
+Many people who have had laser eye surgery experience glare and halos at night, especially in the first few weeks after their surgery, but these days it is very uncommon for this to be a longer-term problem.
+Glare and halos are the terms we use to describe when street lights and headlights at night appear brighter and larger than usual or appear to have a ring around the light source.

-Persistent problems with night vision were more common in the early years of laser eye surgery in the 1990s.
-They were also more likely to occur with large corrections and the small laser treatment zones that were used at that time.
-In recent years, our much better understanding of why these problems occurred has resulted in improved laser treatment patterns which have meant that night vision problems are much less common, even with larger corrections.
+Persistent problems with night vision were more common in the 1990s, the early years of laser eye surgery.
+These issues were more common then because they used smaller treatment zones.
+And these night time vision issues were also more common for people with higher prescriptions.
+In recent years, our improved understanding of why these problems occurred has resulted in improved laser treatment patterns which have meant that night vision problems are much less common, even with larger corrections.

 Undercorrection and overcorrection

 Laser eye surgery, whether it is LASIK, SMILE or PRK, is not completely predictable.
 Every eye is slightly different, and some eyes over or under respond to a given amount of laser treatment.
-This means that you can end up slightly short sighted or long sighted, even though the correct measurements were fed into the laser.
+This means that you can end up slightly short sighted or long sighted after your laser vision correction surgery.
+This can occur even though the correct measurements were fed into the laser.
 This happens more frequently with bigger corrections and long sighted patients.

-A review of studies between 2008 and 2015, covering the clinical outcomes of LASIK was published.
-This included 97 relevant articles and represented 67,893 eyes⁽³⁾.
+In 2016, a literary review of 97 published articles was released.
+These articles covered the clinical outcomes of LASIK between 2008 and 2015.
+This review represented 67,893 eyes⁽³⁾.
 It was found that 98.6% of eyes were within ±1.0 dioptre of the target refraction.
 SMILE surgery has been shown to be slightly more predictable than LASIK.

 Astigmatism

-Astigmatism is the term used to describe a regular distortion of the cornea so that it has a slight “rugby ball” shape (slightly more curved on one axis, slightly less curved on the other), unlike a cornea which has no astigmatism and is “soccer ball” shaped (equally curved on all axes).
+Astigmatism is the term used to describe distortion of the cornea.
+This type of distortion happens regularly in the general population, and is correctable with glasses, contact lenses and laser vision surgery.
+Eyes with astigmatism are often described as having a “rugby ball” shape (slightly more curved on one axis, slightly less curved on the other).
+Corneas with no astigmatism are “soccer ball” shaped (equally curved on all axes).
 In rare cases astigmatism can develop after laser surgery.

 This is a similar outcome to being under or overcorrected, an irregular astigmatism may also result in double vision.
 Residual astigmatism may require a retreatment surgery, glasses or contact lenses.